Graduate Student Health Exam and Insurance Requirements

 A student may repeat a course only once if an unsatisfactory grade has been earned.
 Only the final grade earned is counted in computing the credits earned and the GPA.
 To register to repeat a course, the student must obtain permission on the appropriate form, which is available from the School of Nursing Student Affairs & Alumni Relations Office.
 Re-examination or extra work cannot be used as a basis for a change of grade.

 Students must register during the official registration period each term.
 Permission must be obtained from the Associate Dean of Student Affairs & Alumni Relations or designate to register after the designated period, but the student will be charged a late registration fee.

 Students who need to add or drop courses can do so only during the designated add/drop period according to the University's academic calendar, usually through the first two weeks of the term.
 Students must consult their advisor in the School of Nursing and complete the appropriate form.

-To earn the degree of Master of Science in Nursing, the student must demonstrate satisfactory academic achievement in required course work prescribed by the curriculum with an overall academic achievement of a minimum GPA of 3.00.
+To earn an advanced nursing degree the student must demonstrate satisfactory academic achievement in required course work prescribed by the curriculum with an overall academic achievement of a minimum GPA of 3.00.